MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/index.md

 In **Dock side**, select a layout option:

 *   **Undock into separate window**.
 Helps you work with several monitors or if you need to work on a full screen app.
 *   **Dock to left** or **Dock to right**.
-Helps you keep the DevTools side by side with your web product, and is excellent when you emulate mobile devices.
+Helps you keep DevTools side by side with your web product, and is excellent when you emulate mobile devices.
 The **Dock to left** and **Dock to right** options work best with high-resolution displays.
-For more information about emulation devices, navigate to [Emulate mobile devices in Microsoft Edge DevTools][DevtoolsGuideDeviceModeIndex].
+For more information about emulation devices, see [Emulate mobile devices in Microsoft Edge DevTools][DevtoolsGuideDeviceModeIndex].
 *   **Dock to bottom**.
 Helps you when you do not have enough horizontal display space, or you want to debug long text in the DOM or **Console**.

 :::row:::